Polarization modes of gravitational waves in generalized Proca theory: Introduction

-In many modified gravities, the polarization modes of gravitational waves have been studied , like $f(R)$, Horndeski, Palatini generalized Brans-Dicke, Palatini Horndeski, teleparallel Horndeski, Einstein-ather, tensor-vector-scalar, Horava, scalar-tensor-vector, $f(T)$, dCS, EdGB and Bumblebee theories \cite{f(R,Horndeski0,TeVeS,Horava,STVG,fT,dCS and EdGB,Y.Dong,L.Shao,S. Bahamonde,J.Lu}.
-The ground-based gravitational wave detectors of LIGO, VIRGO and KAGRA are located at different locations on the Earth.
+In many modified gravities, the polarization modes of gravitational waves have been studied, like $f(R)$, Horndeski, Palatini generalized Brans-Dicke, Palatini Horndeski, teleparallel Horndeski, Einstein-aether, tensor-vector-scalar, Horava, scalar-tensor-vector, $f(T)$, dCS, EdGB and Bumblebee theories \cite{f(R,Horndeski0,TeVeS,Horava,STVG,fT,dCS and EdGB,Y.Dong,L.Shao,S. Bahamonde,J.Lu}. {By the way, there are also some studies on the generation of gravitational waves in modified gravities, for example, Refs. \cite{Emmanuele Battista1,Emmanuele Battista2,Zhao Li}.} The ground-based gravitational wave detectors of LIGO, VIRGO and KAGRA are located at different locations on the Earth.
 They can detect gravitational waves in different two-dimensional planes.
 Therefore, different detectors can cooperate to detect the polarization modes of gravitational waves.
 In this regard, some related work has already begun \cite{Abbott4,Abbott5,H. Takeda,B. P .
 Abbottet al.1,B. P .
 Abbottet al.2,B. P .
 Abbottet al.3,Atsushi Nishizawa,Kazuhiro Hayama,Maximiliano Isi1,Maximiliano Isi2,K. Chatziioannou,Hiroki Takeda,Yuki Hagihara,Peter T. H. Pang,B. P .
 Abbottet al.4}.
 Polarization information of gravitational waves can also be detected using Pulsar Timing Arrays (PTA) \cite{YiPeng Jing}.
 For example, in 2021, Huang et al. discovered a tentative indication for scalar transverse gravitational waves in NANOGrav 12.5-year data set \cite{Z. Chen}.
 Furthermore, one can also expect to use space gravitational wave detectors such as Lisa, Taiji and TianQin {\cite{lisa,taiji,Lisa-taiji,tianqin}} to detect polarization modes of gravitational waves in the future.

 Adding additional field is one way to modify gravity.
 The additional degrees of freedom may explain inflation and the accelerated expansion of the Universe \cite{AA.Starobinsky,A. H. Guth,K.Sato,L.Heisenberg0}.
 If the additional field is a scalar field, then such a theory is called scalar-tensor theory.
 In the metric formalism, the most general scalar-tensor theory that can derive second-order field equations is Horndeski theory \cite{Horndeski}.
 This theory was first discovered by Horndeski in 1974.
 Later, one realized that extending {the scalar Galileon theory} \cite{A. Nicolis} to curved space-time would lead to the rediscovery of Horndeski theory \cite{C. Deffayet1,C. Deffayet2}.